Miller's Cornfield: Hooker's First Corps Advances

 In the early morning hours of September 17, Major General Joseph Hooker's First Corps crossed Antietam Creek, moving south toward the Hagerstown Turnpike and pressing the Confederate defenders of Maj.
 Gen. Thomas J. "Stonewall" Jackson's and Maj.
 Gen. Richard S. Ewell's divisions.
 Around 6 a.m., the first Union brigade entered the Cornfield, that of Brigadier General Abram Duryée, consisting of three regiments of New Yorkers and one of Pennsylvanians.
-The corn stood seven to eight feet tall, severely restricting visibility and making command and control nearly impossible once troops entered the field.
-Planted in narrow rows about two feet apart, the corn followed a checkerboard pattern typical of the era, with small mounds around each stalk that funneled movement along the rows.
+The corn stood 7 to 8 ft tall, severely restricting visibility and making command and control nearly impossible once troops entered the field.
+Planted in narrow rows about 2 ft apart, the corn followed a checkerboard pattern typical of the era, with small mounds around each stalk that funneled movement along the rows.
 As a result, Duryee's troops were forced to advance straight down the rows, which fortunately aligned north to south, the direction of their movement, though the dense vegetation and irregular ground still made maintaining formation and cohesion extremely difficult.

 Once they emerged from the Cornfield, they encountered withering fire from Georgians belonging to Brig.
 Gen. Alexander Lawton.
 The Union and Confederate troops stood around 250 yards apart, with little to no cover, exchanging volleys.
 Eventually, when the brigades of Colonel William H. Christian and Brig.
 Gen. George Lucas Hartsuff failed to reinforce him, Duryée withdrew his brigade back through the Cornfield.
 In almost half an hour, around a third of the men in the brigade were killed or wounded, and the brigade would not take part in any further action during the battle.